JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Advantages of using RDF data

 * RDF can contain complex structures without tables/schemas
-* ability to extend MeSH data models
+* ability to [extend](https://github.com/filak/MTW-MeSH/wiki/RDF-MTW-Data-model) MeSH RDF data model
 * eficient handling of MeSH data updates
 * usage of custom prefixes for the translations